AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 This is very important to keep in mind, as we will repeatedly refer to this.
-In part because it is fundamental, in part because one very convenient measure of noise as a baseline is the Johnson noise of a resistor of some (normally small) value R.
+In part because it is fundamental, in part because one very convenient measure of noise as a baseline is the Johnson noise of a resistor having some (normally small) value R.

 ### Noise And Input Impedance